Why are Soybean Oil Prices so high?

 What are the short-term drivers of Soybean Oil prices?

-Over the 1 Month horizon the outlook is bullish due to drivers such as: - Movements in the Argentine Peso - Movements in the Brazilian Real - Short term price trends - TIPS Spread Br(None) The top contrary drivers for the 1 Month horizon are: - The shape of the futures curve
+Over the 1 Month horizon the outlook is bearish due to drivers such as: - The shape of the futures curve - Movements in the Brazilian Real - US WASDE Soybean Oil Production Br(None) The top contrary drivers for the 1 Month horizon are: - Japan PMI

 What are the long-term drivers of Soybean Oil prices?

-Over the 1 Year horizon the outlook is bullish due to drivers such as: - The shape of the futures curve - Movements in the US Dollar Index Br(None) The top contrary drivers for the 1 Year horizon are: - EWMA-based technical analysis - Satellite-observed activity in North Dakota (United States) - Grain imports to China
+Over the 1 Year horizon the outlook is bullish due to drivers such as: - The shape of the futures curve - Movements in the US Dollar Index - US WASDE Soybean Oil Production Br(None) The top contrary drivers for the 1 Year horizon are: - EWMA-based technical analysis - Short term price trends

 Will the price of Soybean Oil go up?